Haqz/Simple-Portfolio-CMS/docs/README.md

 Just download, everything works at start

 ## FAQ
->Q: What I can change?
+Q: What I can change?
 A: Anything from ACP, not everything, like source code, but you can change: style, users, themes and some more things.

->Q: Can I edit source code?
+Q: Can I edit source code?
 A: Yes, but I won't help you if you get in trouble.

->Q:How can I change style?
+Q: How can I change style?
-There three ways: directly edit `.scss` files, directly edit `assets/user.style` file, or edit through ACP.
+A: There three ways: directly edit `.scss` files, directly edit `assets/user.style` file, or edit through ACP.

->Q: I've problem with this!!
+Q: I've error!!
 A: Go to issues and post these informations:
 `PHP version:`
 `System:`